Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 [data protection Azure Storage Container](#data-protection-container-(optional)).

 You can specify the name of the key in Azure Key Vault to be used or the value will default to `dataprotection`.
-If it doesn't already exist, this key in Azure Key Vault will be created automatically on startup of `frontend` component Configuration parameter for data protection key in Azure Key Vault is `azure.keyVault.key.dataProtection`.
+If it doesn't already exist, this key in Azure Key Vault will be created automatically on startup of `engineeringTool` component
+Configuration parameter for data protection key in Azure Key Vault is `azure.keyVault.key.dataProtection`.

 ### Common Data Model